 Experiences in and around Marrakech include:

 Make the most of eating your way around Djemaa el Fna: Want to experience eating dinner on the square but don’t know where to start?
 Here is the perfect introduction.
-Join Mandy, a Canadian living in Marrakech, and a local official guide for a three-hour, tailor-made food and cultural experience.
-Sample local specialities with the locals and gain confidence in knowing what to order: perhaps a succulent, slow-cooked tanjia or a bowl of harira soup with sweet chebakya.
-Each tour is private and customised to your tastebuds.
-Once you’ve eaten, soak up the night-time ambiance in the famous square with its storytellers, bellydancers and traditional healers.
-End the night at a popular brasserie overlooking the square, or be escorted back to your riad by the guide.
-As you wander in the olive souk, you might like to buy some olives, preserved lemons or harissa, but other than that, there’s no shopping involved on this tour.
+We have private or 6-person tours with a local official guide for a three-hour, tailor-made food and cultural experience.
+Sample local specialities with the locals and gain confidence in knowing what to order: perhaps a succulent, slow-cooked tanjia or a bowl of harira soup with sweet chebakya, freshly grilled fish or snails in broth.
+Once you’ve eaten, soak up the night-time ambiance in the famous square with its musicians, Gnaoua dancers, male bellydancers, boxers and comedians.
+There’s no shopping involved on this tour.

 food stalls at Djemaa el Fna – where to start? (photo: Mandy Sinclair)